GrahamDeprecated/CMS-Core/src/GrahamCampbell/CMSCore/Seeds/page-home.md

     <div class="col-lg-4">
         <h2>Forking</h2>
-        <p>Feel free to fork this project and use it anywhere you want, in compliance with the <a href="https://github.com/GrahamCampbell/Bootstrap-CMS/blob/master/LICENSE.md">license</a>.
+        <p>Feel free to fork this project and use it anywhere, in compliance with the <a href="https://github.com/GrahamCampbell/Bootstrap-CMS/blob/master/LICENSE.md">license</a>.
 Before submitting a pull request, you should ensure that your fork is up to date.</p>
         <p>
             <a class="btn" href="<?php echo URL::route("pages.show", array("pages" => "about")); ?>">View details &raquo;</a>
         </p>